 Protection of Entitlements Sample Clauses

 Protection of Entitlements.
-The Company acknowledges that the protection of employee entitlements is an important issue and a matter of concern to the employees covered by this Agreement.
-In the event the Company ever decided to sell or transfer the ownership of all or part of these operations, the parties to this Agreement will meet to discuss and to put in place arrangements that protect the security of employees' accrued entitlements.
+The company acknowledges that the protection of employee entitlements is an important issue and a matter of concern to the employees covered by this Agreement.
+The company has no plans to sell or transfer the ownership of all or part of the operations covered by this Agreement.
+Nevertheless if the company did decide to sell or transfer the ownership of all or part of the operations, the parties to this Agreement will meet to discuss and put in place arrangements that protect the security of employees' accrued entitlements.

 Protection of Entitlements.
 The Company will allow a bi-annual audit of accounts, the effect of which is to allow the TWU to be satisfied that accrued employee entitlements (including but not limited to annual leave, long service leave, rostered days off, unpaid superannuation contributions, redundancy entitlements and unpaid wages) are secure.
 Reasonable costs of the audit will be met by the Company.